 Microsoft HSA & FSA

-The HSA account, the only triple tax-advantaged account (Pre-tax, Tax-Deferred Growth, and Tax-Free withdrawals), is available for Microsoft employees in a High-Deductible health plan.
+The HSA (Health Savings Account), the only triple tax-advantaged account (Pre-tax, Tax-Deferred Growth, and Tax-Free withdrawals), is available for Microsoft employees in a High-Deductible health plan.
 Microsoft will contribute $1,000 per year to this account.
 The annual limits for 2022 contributions in this account are $3,650 for an individual or $7,300 for a family.

 The Flexible Spending Account (FSA) allows participants to set aside pre-tax dollars to pay for qualified medical expenses (including dental, vision, and dependent care expenses).